argonne-lcf/ai-science-training-series/02_neural_networks_python/README.md

 ## __References:__

-The code examples presented here are mostly taken (verbatim) or inspired from the following sources.
-I made this curation to give a quick exposure to very basic but essential ideas/practices in deep learning to get you started fairly quickly, but I recommend going to some or all of the actual sources for an in depth survey:
+Some of the code examples presented here are inspired from the following sources.
+In this tutorial series, we are exposing you to very basic but essential ideas/practices in deep learning, but here are some suggestions for further reading:

 - [tensorflow.org turorials](https://www.tensorflow.org/tutorials)
 - [keras.io tutorials](https://keras.io/examples/)